ssadedin/bpipe/design/EC2_S3_TRANSFER_DESIGN.md

 # EC2 S3-Based File Transfer Design

+## Objective

+Replace the current SSH-based file transfer mechanism (rsync/scp) for AWS EC2 instances with an S3-based alternative, using an S3 bucket as a staging area.
+This removes the requirement for SSH-accessible security groups for file transfer and enables uploading input files before the instance is running.

 ## Problem

 The current mechanism for transferring input files to AWS EC2 instances and retrieving